vikingeducation/prep_basics/test-yourself-answers.md

 Ruby on Rails is the amazing web framework for creating awesome web applications.
 If you want to live on edge, RoR is the right choice.

+Ruby on Rails, or simply Rails, is a web application framework written in Ruby under MIT License.
+Rails is a model–view–controller (MVC) framework, providing default structures for a database, a web service, and web pages.

 #### Command Line